 While Koen is going from strength to strength, Waruu is now completely estranged from his wife and daughter.
 When Linda confronts him about the fact that he's prepared to sacrifice his own brother, Waruu turns on her.
 He believes it's her fault that he's not a worthy man.

 Waruu heads to see Slade, but when he hears Matthews speaking about reclaiming The Zone, he despairs — what is the point of all this money Slade has given him, if Matthews is going to take the land?
 Slade gives Waruu a computer drive, assuring him that Matthews will have lost his job by the end of the day.
 Waruu realises that he is doing exactly what Slade wants him to do and has become his pawn.
-Waruu realizes there is no way out, even if he wanted one.
+Waruu realises there is no way out, even if he wanted one.

 Waruu entices Koen to come to see Slade with him.
 In the lab, Slade shows Waruu his wonder drug — it gives the recipient Hairy-like strength and longevity.
 Waruu takes the nulla nulla and abandons Koen to Slade, who is knocked out by powerful shockwaves whilst attempting to draw blood from the young Cleverman, now comfortably in his full powers.